nmeum/android-tools/README.md

 *Currently the build system doesn't check whether this are installed.*

-# Compilation

-TODO

-# Packaging
+# Installation

-Source tarballs containing an already patched version of all vendored dependencies are available on the [GitHub Release Page][android-tools].
+Source tarballs containing an already patched version of all vendored dependencies are available on the [GitHub Release Page][release-page].

-These tarballs should be used for packaging.
-After the tarball was downloaded and extracted android-tools can be build and installed as
+These tarballs should be used for packaging and general installation.
+After the tarball was downloaded and extracted android-tools can be build and installed as follows:
-follows:

 	$ mkdir build && cd build
 	$ cmake ..
 	$ make
 	$ make install

+# Generating tarballs

 New source tarballs can be created from the Git repository using:

 	$ mkdir build && cd build
 	$ cmake ..
 	$ make package_source

+Before a new release is uploaded a new `git-tag(1)` should be created for the release.
+Afterwards the tarball can be uploaded to the [GitHub Release Page][release-page].

 # See also